PINNsFailureRegion Localization and Refinement through White-box AdversarialAttack: Preliminaries

-If the training sample has larger residual range $b-a$, the upper bound will be tighter.
-Thus, locating high-residual samples and adding them to the training dataset can be beneficial to shrink the gap.
+If the i.i.d. drawn sample has a smaller residual range $b-a$, the upper bound will be tighter.
+Thus, locating high-residual samples and refining high-residual regions by training can be beneficial in shrinking the gap.

-\subsection{Collocation Points Sampling Strategies and Iterative Training}
+\subsection{Collocation points sampling strategies and iterative training}

 As mentioned in section \ref{sec:related_works}, the adversarial training can be related to collocation points sampling strategies.
 In this section, we will discuss different characteristics of different sampling strategies.